-The world’s unrealistic emphasis on beauty constantly bombards American women and introduces self-centered havoc to their lives.
-In Chasing Beauty Heather Davis probes the interplay between cultural values and personal responsibility when it comes to obsession with physical appearance.
+In this article, Heather Davis argues that the world’s unrealistic emphasis on beauty constantly bombards American women and introduces self-centered havoc to their lives.
+She probes the interplay between cultural values and personal responsibility when it comes to obsession with physical appearance.
 We are “willing victims” of the deviant standards that validate or stigmatize people based on looks.
-God, who defines true beauty, sets us free from these unrealistic worldly standards.
+Davis concludes that God, who defines true beauty, sets us free from these unrealistic worldly standards.

 from the Journal of Biblical Counseling 24:1 | 2006